ThreeSixtyGiving/standard/documentation/governance.md

 ```eval_rst
 We are committed to the `Open Stand principles <https://open-stand.org/about-us/principles/>`_ for standards development.
 [2]_  The 360Giving Standard has been developed with:
 ```
-* Due process: Decisions will be made with equity and fairness among participants.
+* **Due process**: Decisions will be made with equity and fairness among participants.
 Through an open process for submitting issues, extensions and requests for updates, no one party will dominate or guide standard development.
 All processes will be transparent and opportunities will exist to appeal decisions.
 Processes for periodic standards review and updating are well defined in this document.
-* Broad consensus: The process will allow for all views to be considered and addressed, such that agreement can be found across a range of interests.
+* **Broad consensus**: The process will allow for all views to be considered and addressed, such that agreement can be found across a range of interests.
-* Transparency: We will provide advance public notice of proposed standards development activities, the scope of work to be undertaken and conditions for participation.
+* **Transparency**: We will provide advance public notice of proposed standards development activities, the scope of work to be undertaken and conditions for participation.
 Easily accessible records of decisions and the materials used in reaching those decisions will be provided.
 Public comment periods will be provided before final standards approval and adoption.
-* Balance: Standard activities will not be exclusively dominated by any particular person, company or interest group.
+* **Balance**: Standard activities will not be exclusively dominated by any particular person, company or interest group.
-* Openness: The 360Giving Standard processes are open to all interested and informed parties.
+* **Openness**: The 360Giving Standard processes are open to all interested and informed parties.

 ## Versioning and Upgrade Process
 Over time, changes will be needed to the Standard, including addition of new codes and fields, and occasionally involving changes to existing fields and structures.